hobbyfarm/hobbyfarm/README.md

 ```

 Then we can open `ui.hobbyfarm` in our browser and register a new user.
-The admin interface will be available at `admin-ui.hobbyfarm`.
+The admin interface will be available at `admin-ui.hobbyfarm` and the VM management interface will be at `frontend.ranchervm-system`.

 Find your user (`kubectl get users`) and edit the manifest to set `admin: true`.